 “ORTHODOX SHRINES OF CORFU”

 Through this excursion we get to visit old monasteries, which have preserved all the traditions of the Corfiot monasticism; modesty, simplicity, hospitality and love for the people.
 First, we visit the monastery of Blessed Virgin Mary Kassopitra in the area of Kanoni.
 There, parts of relics of St. Gideon the Martyr, St. Arsenius of Cappadocia, St. Polycarp, St. Panteleiomon and St. Parfenios can be found.
 The archimandrite of the monastery from Athos was a student of Saint Paisios.
 Next, we visit the monastery of Aghia Paraskevi.
 There, her hand is preserved and the miraculous icon of the 14th century is kept too.
-The abbot of the monastery is an old man who has been living in the monastery for 54 years.
+The abbess of the monastery has been living in the monastery for 54 years.

 After that, we visit the monastery of Aghia Euphemia, where her icon has performed three miracles.
 The relics of Saint Mavra, Saint Marina, Saint Vlasia and many others’ are kept in the monastery.
 The latter is one of the oldest monasteries in Corfu.
 After Aghia Euphemia, we visit the monastery of Christ Pantocrator, which was founded by the famous old man, Sofronios.
 This is where “the miracle of the tree” happened.
 The miraculous image of the Mother of God “The Queen of Angels” is placed inside the monastery along with the relics of holy saints.
 The monastery produces biologically pure oil and it was recognized as the best oil in Europe several years ago.